 Not all of the content on the world wide web is suitable for minors.
 Content control software is a critical tool for preventing students from accessing obscene or otherwise age-inappropriate material while still affording them the opportunity to access digital learning materials and legitimate research.

 While teaching students the digital literacy skills they need to stay safe online is paramount to their education schools are also in a position where they need to do all they can to protect their students.
-Aside from content-specific concerns for students, web filtering is used to block chat rooms and other platforms that are used by predators to contact children online.
+Aside from content-specific concerns for students, web filtering is used to block websites such as chat rooms and other platforms that are used by predators to contact children online.

 Without the ability to control how school-provided technology is used their laptops, computers, and networks are more susceptible to internet-based threats.
 While a significant portion of drive-by downloads can be mitigated by disabling Flash and always running an up-to-date web browser and operating system, there are still potential zero-day vulnerabilities to watch out for.

 Students that are still developing their digital literacy skills may inadvertently introduce malware to their computers through peer-to-peer file sharing programs, install malicious software posing as a legitimate program (trojans), or visit compromised websites sent through phishing emails.
 Content control software provides an added layer of security against these threats by proactively blocking known malicious websites and preventing students from launching high-risk applications.

 School-provided laptops and workstations are essential for instilling digital literacy skills in K-12 students and providing them with modern learning materials.
 These technologies can also become a significant distraction for teachers and other students if not appropriately managed.

 When teachers are provided with the means to use content control software in their classroom, it can become a critical classroom management tool.
 The software allows teachers to provide their students with access to digital learning materials while also ensuring that they are fully engaged in their studies rather than becoming distracted by social media, chat rooms, and computer games.